Plain English Summary

 3.2.
 Staff satisfaction/morale

-Measured at baseline, six months, twelve months
+Measured at baseline, 6 months, 12 months

-We will also seek to access some routinely collected ward-level data from participating wards:
+The trialists will also seek to access some routinely collected ward-level data from participating wards:

 1. Patient safety incidents for the study period (as a secondary outcome)